 - Click OK.

 Now, you have 1445 as a weighted average of price and product.
-As I said, SUMPRODUCT is an effortless way to calculate the weighted average or weighted mean in Excel.
+As I said, SUMPRODUCT is an effortless way to calculate the weighted average or mean in Excel.
 The best part about SUMPRODUCT is it can multiply and sum an array in a single cell.

 =SUMPRODUCT(B2:B6,C2:C6)/SUM(C2:C6)